ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 - Docker has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#docker)
 - [Watson NLP Runtime Python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#python) is installed
 - You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Sentiment-Analysis/Sentiment%20Analysis%20-%20Model%20Training.ipynb)
+- You have a Kubernetes or OpenShift cluster on which you can deploy an application
+- You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and configured to talk to your cluster.
+- Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)

 **Tip**:
 - [Podman](https://podman.io/getting-started/installation) provides a Docker-compatible command line front end.
 Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.